 - One of the most distinctive foods that you can enjoy in Suriname is Pom, which reveals the blend of cultures that have helped to form this country, with Jewish and Creole origins.
 Pom is a dish that contains quite a bit of meat, which makes it a dish for a special occasion in Surinamese culture, and is usually reserved for a birthday party or similar celebration.
 The dish is made in a high sided dish with layers of the local tayer plant sandwiching chicken pieces and then covered in a sauce made with tomatoes, onions, nutmeg, and oil before being cooked in the oven.

-- Bauxite is the main export of Suriname, an aluminum ore that is exported to several major countries across the world, contributing around fifteen percent of the country's GDP.
+- The main export of Suriname is bauxite, an aluminum ore that is exported to several major countries across the world and contributing around fifteen percent of the country's GDP.
 However, industries such as ecotourism are also growing, while other major exports include bananas, shrimp, and rice.

 - Although there is quite a diverse population, there is very little conflict between the different religious groups in the country.
 Paramaribo is one of the few capitals in the world where it is possible to see a mosque located adjacent to a synagogue, which is a sign of this great tolerance.

 - Suriname is the smallest country in South America in terms of both its geographical size and its population.
 This makes travel to Suriname one of the easiest vacations to organize.